oslokommune/ukeweb_designsystem/README.md

 ### 3. Entry point

-It is recommended to use `src/ods.scss` as the entry point as shown underneath
+It is recommended to use `src/ods.scss` as the entry point as shown underneath.

 ```js
 // webpack.config.js